- Numerous opportunities in the public

 Career opportunities for graduates from this programme are excellent.
 Graduates are now working in many innovative posts in the field of health care, including such activities as holding their own clinics, introducing evidence-based practice, initiating practice development activities, undertaking research and holding joint appointments between service and the University.

-Graduates are also qualified to apply for a range of postgraduate programmes in nursing such as the Postgraduate Diploma/MSc in Advanced Nursing, or MPhil/PhD.
+Graduates are also qualified to apply for a range of postgraduate programmes in nursing such as the Postgraduate Diploma/MSc in Nursing, or MPhil/PhD.
 Following relevant experience graduates will be able to apply to undertake further study leading to additional NMC recognised qualifications such as specialist practice